-$6-3/4 \times 8$ LIGNE
+6-3/4 x 8 LIGNE

-This new miniaturized version of the Model 22 movement is available in both men's and ladies' models.
+This miniaturized version of the Model 22 movement is available in ladies' and men's models.
 Basically the dismantling, cleaning and repairing of a Model 23 watch is similar to that already shown for the Model 22.
 There are some design features of the Model 23, however, which slightly alter the procedure.
 This is shown on the descriptive drawings attached.

-Plate XIII) Completely exploded view of movement.
+Plate XIII Completely exploded view of movement.

-Plate XIV) Changing crown and stem.
+Plate XIV Changing crown and stem.